Dr. Whitebear kneeling on a buffalo robe looking at palms of her hands while wearing a red skirt, black shirt, cedar bark hat, and shell jewelry.

 2024

 Whitebear, Luhui, Kenlea Pebbles, and Stephen Gasteyer.
-“Resisting Extraction Of The Scared: Indigenous-Based Grassroots Resistance To Frontier Capitalism”.
+“Resisting Extraction Of The Sacred: Indigenous-Based Grassroots Resistance To Frontier Capitalism”.
 Grassroots Activisms: Public Rhetorics In Localized Contexts.
+Eds.
+Lisa L. Phillips, Sarah Warren-Riley, and Julie Collins Bates.
 Ohio State University Press, 2024.
-Print.
-Grassroots Activisms: Public Rhetorics In Localized Contexts.

 2023